Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Analysis method of currently available data

-The actual BAO data considered here, described in terms of $d_z$ given by \Cref{eq:dz}, the Hubble distance $D_{\rm H}(z)=c/H(z)$ and the comoving angular diameter distance $D_{\rm M}(z)= (1+z)\, D_\mathrm{A}(z)$, are provided by the surveys 6dFGS \citep{Beutler:2011hx}, WiggleZ \citep{Blake:2012pj}, DES Y3 \citep{DES:2021esc} and SDSS-IV eBOSS \citep{eBOSS:2020yzd}.
-In what follows, we shall refer to this combination of points as BAO and refer the interested reader to Appendix A of \citet[]{Martinelli:2020hud} and Table 3 of \citet{eBOSS:2020yzd} for their exact values and their likelihood.
+The actual BAO data considered here, described in terms of $d_z$ given by \Cref{eq:dz}, the Hubble distance $D_{\rm H}(z)=c/H(z),$ and the comoving angular diameter distance $D_{\rm M}(z)= (1+z)\, D_\mathrm{A}(z)$, are provided by the 6dF galaxy survey (6dFGS) \citep{Beutler:2011hx}, the WiggleZ survey \citep{Blake:2012pj}, the third-year (Y3) data release of the dark energy survey (DES) \citep{DES:2021esc}, and the extended baryon oscillation spectroscopic survey (eBOSS) of the completed Sloan digital sky survey (SDSS-IV) \citep{eBOSS:2020yzd}.
+We refer to this combination of points as BAO and refer to Appendix A of \citet[]{Martinelli:2020hud} and Table 3 of \citet{eBOSS:2020yzd} for their exact values and their likelihood.

-Note that we have taken care of the fact that a fiducial cosmology is usually adopted in order to convert the measured angular scales to distances for the BAO data; we have corrected the BAO results to be consistent with our models where necessary.
+We have considered that a fiducial cosmology is commonly adopted in order to convert the measured angular scales into distances for the BAO data; we corrected the BAO results to be consistent with our models where necessary.
 However, we did not model the change in the nonlinear effects that may modify and damp the position of the BAO.
-This could introduce systematic uncertainties of a few percent in the reconstructions \citep[see][]{Angulo:2007fw} and may lead to lesser constraining power \citep[see for example][]{Anselmi:2017cuq}.
+This could introduce systematic uncertainties of a few percent in the reconstructions \citep[see][]{Angulo:2007fw} and may lead to a lesser constraining power \citep[see, e.g.,][]{Anselmi:2017cuq}.
 The reason is that the BAO is essentially a feature at linear scales and the damping parameter is marginalized over.
-Moreover, modelling the nonlinear scales is non-trivial for theories beyond the \lcdm model and the FLRW metric, thus is beyond the scope of this paper.
-Therefore, we choose not to correct for the aforementioned effects and leave that for future and more focused work on the subject.
+Moreover, modeling the nonlinear scales is nontrivial for theories beyond the \lcdm model and the FLRW metric and thus is beyond the scope of this paper.
+Therefore, we chose not to correct for these effects and left this for future and more focused work on the subject.

-We also consider the SNe, which can constrain the luminosity distance $D_{\rm L}(z)$.
+We also considered the SNe, which can constrain the luminosity distance $D_{\rm L}(z)$.
 The key observable is the apparent magnitude $m(z)$

 where $M_0$ is the intrinsic magnitude of the supernova at a redshift $z$.
 Clearly, if no external information is provided, the Hubble constant $H_0$ is completely degenerate with $M_0$ as the SNe data alone cannot constrain these two quantities.
-Here we will consider the updated Pantheon compilation of 1048 points from \citet{Scolnic:2017caz}, while for the likelihood we use the expression given in Appendix C of \citet{Conley:2011ku}, which is already marginalized over~$M_0$ and~$H_0$ and takes the covariances of the SNe data into account.
+Here we considered the updated Pantheon compilation of 1048 points from \citet{Scolnic:2017caz}, while for the likelihood, we used the expression given in Appendix C of \citet{Conley:2011ku}, which is already marginalized over~$M_0$ and~$H_0$ and takes the covariances of the SNe data into account.